EarthLink Internet Deals 2020 – Pricing, Plans, and Availability

 HyperLink is still rolling out in many areas, but the good news is that those of you whose city missed the Google Fiber expansion may be able to take advantage of EarthLink’s fiber options.
-Call or check the website for availability.
+Check the website for availability.

 In a few areas, you may be able to take advantage of EarthLink’s satellite internet options.
 If you live in a rural area, getting reliable internet can be a headache.
 Fiber isn’t an option, and most DSL choices are hit and miss.